tz-dev/PMS-CONFLICT/README.md

 # PMS–CONFLICT

-## Conflict as Cost Geometry - Continuity Load, Endpoint Pressure, and Differential Liability Across Roles
+## Conflict as Cost Geometry: Continuity Load, Endpoint Pressure, and Differential Liability Across Roles

 **PMS–CONFLICT is a formal application of the [Praxeological Meta-Structure (PMS)](https://github.com/tz-dev/Praxeological-Meta-Structure-Theory)** — a generative operator framework (Δ–Ψ) for modelling praxis, asymmetry, temporality, distance, and self-binding.